 This can be done at a college or training organisation, on your premises or online, or using a combination of these options.

 For some apprenticeships, your apprentice may need to study for a work-based qualification from GCSE (or equivalent) up to degree level.

 At least 20% of an apprentice’s normal working hours must be used for off-the-job training.
 This ensures your apprentice will have the knowledge, skills and behaviours they need for their chosen occupation.

-You can agree how training will be provided when you choose a training provider.
+You can agree how all of this training will be provided when you choose a training provider.
 Read our employer guides to support off-the-job training for examples of how this works in practice.

-- pay the cost of your apprentice’s wages and at least the National Minimum Wage for apprentices
+pay your apprentice at least the National Minimum Wage for apprentices

 Employers and apprenticeships: things to check